eccenca/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/command-reference/admin/workspace/python/index.md

 ??? info "Options"
     ```text

     --raw        Outputs raw JSON.
     --id-only    Lists only package identifier.
-This is useful for piping the IDs
+This is useful for piping the
-                into other commands.
+                 IDs into other commands.
+    --available  Instead of listing installed packages, this option lists
+                 installable packages from pypi.org, which are prefixed with
+                 'cmem-plugin-' and so are most likely Corporate Memory plugin
+                 packages.
     ```

 ## admin workspace python list-plugins